nialloc9/jsListMakerModule/README.md

 # jsListMakerModule
 This a list maker made using a revealing js pattern.
 It is created to be reused anywhere a developer needs to allow the user to create a list.

-## Getting Started
+## Getting Started (using module loader)

-1.Add file 'toList.min.js' to project.
+1.Add file 'src/js/modile/toList.module.js' and 'src/js/modile/pubsub.js' to project.
-2.Add css file to style module. (default styling can be found in src/css/style.css) 2.Include html in body where you want list to appear.
+2.Add css file to style module. (default styling can be found in src/css/style.css) 3.Load modules into project.
+4.Include html in body where you want list to appear.

         <div id="addToListModule">
             <h1>List</h1>